-Chipola's business-centric organization, Phi Beta Lambda (PBL), is a top performer at State and National Leadership Conferences.
-PBL hosts FBLA District competitions for middle and high students.
-The group also performs community service projects such as a Zombie Crawl and Pie the Professor event to support local and national charities.
+Chipola's business-centric organization, Phi Beta Lambda (PBL), is a top performer at state and national leadership conferences, typically placing in the Top-5 at state competition and in the Top-10 in the national competition.
+PBL also hosts the annual Future Business Leaders of America (FBLA) District 2 competition for high school students.
+The group participates in community service projects such as the Jackson County Backpack for Kids Feeding Program, the Senior Citizen Christmas Fund, March of Dimes, and others, to support local and national charities.
 Although PBL is primarily for business majors, students from all majors are welcome to join.

-• STEM Events: The Mathematics and Natural Sciences Departments hosts juniors and seniors from Chipola's District high schools for an annual Science, Technology, Engineering and Mathematics event each Fall.
-This year's one-day event - "Epidemic" - placed participants in laboratory settings to find the pathogen, mode of transmission, infection rate and projected spread of fictional disease in rural Northwest Florida.
+• STEM Events: The Mathematics and Natural Sciences Departments hosts sophomores and juniors from Chipola's District high schools for an annual Science, Technology, Engineering and Mathematics event each Fall.
+This year's one-day event was a Rube Goldberg activity.
+Student teams from each High School were given an assortment of objects to build a "machine".
+Inclines, levers, bridges and gravity were used to move objects through multiple levels, triggering the release of a "dinosaur egg" into a container of water.